kmcconeghy/R-Methods/docs/01-vcovHC.md

 Equation 3.
 Expectation of the variance of $\beta$ conditional on X.
 $\textrm{Var}[\hat{\mathbf{\beta}}|\textbf{X}] = (\textbf{X}'\textbf{X})^{-1}(\textbf{X}' \mathbf{\Sigma_{u}} \textbf{X}) (\textbf{X}'\textbf{X})^{-1}$

-Under the assumption of independent and identically distributed errors and homoskedascity, Equation 3 is simplified to equation 4 (transpose matrix, using diagonal elements).
+Under the assumption of independent and identically distributed errors (homoskedascity), Eq.
+3 is simplified to eq.
+4 (transpose matrix, using diagonal elements).

 Equation 4. iid assumed
 $\textrm{Var}[\hat{\mathbf{\beta}}|\textbf{X}] = \sigma_{u}^{2}(\textbf{X}'\textbf{X})^{-1}$

 Assuming $\sigma_u^2$ is fixed but unknown, and equation to esimate $s^2$ can be used:

-Equation 5. standard error
+Equation 5.
+Standard Error

 $s^2 = \frac{\sum_{i=1}^n e_i^2}{n-k}$

-Where $e$ squared residuals, $n$ is the sample size, and $k$ are the number of regressors.
+Where $e$ are the squared residuals, $n$ is the sample size, and $k$ are the number of regressors.

 With this information the standard errors above can be replicated manually like so: